 Purchasing an item that could be harmful to you

-Using an unsecured website that can compromise your personal details
+Using an unsecured website that can compromise your details

 Funding slave labour, exploitation and smuggling

-And it’s not just big designer brands with sky high prices that are being copied.
+And it’s not just big designer brands with sky-high prices that are being copied.
 Counterfeit electrical goods aren’t subjected to the same safety checks and can therefore be very dangerous.
-Counterfeit medicines, alcohol and food aren’t taken through the same rigorous safety procedures as legal items, and the damage can potentially be fatal.
+Unofficial medicines, alcohol and food aren’t taken through the same rigorous safety procedures as legal items, and the damage can potentially be fatal.

-Start off by ensuring you’re on the best broadband package for you.
+But how do you know if the retailer is safe?
+Start by ensuring you’re on the best broadband package for you.
 Then when you’re shopping online, there are lots of tell-tale signs that indicate a site could be unsafe.
 So here are our top tips to help you shop safely online:

-Look at customer reviews: Reviews are a goldmine to inform future purchases, so it’s worth looking at the review section to look for comments relating to ‘fake’ goods or ‘a rip-off’.
-If there’s no review section, search for reviews off site.
+5. Look at customer reviews: Reviews are a goldmine to inform future purchases, so it’s worth looking at the review section to look for comments relating to ‘fake’ goods or ‘a rip-off’.
+If there’s no review section, search for reviews off-site.